The absolute hardest part about building any business, right? And it’s no different for virtual assistants.

 What problem are they experiencing that motivates them to hire you?
 What will be the outcome of hiring you for their business?

-Once you understand and answer these two question, you have everything you need to get started with your referral outreach marketing campaign.
+Once you understand and answer these two questions, you have everything you need to get started with your referral outreach marketing campaign.

 The Referral Outreach Campaign